justinrlee/dcos-notes/distributed-setup.md

 # Overview
 This document provides a quick walkthrough of using the DC/OS community edition advanced installer to stand up a basic DC/OS cluster on a set of CentOS 7.3 boxes (built using the 1611 minimal ISO).

 This document isn't meant to be used to build a production-ready stack (it's missing a lot of the security configurations, etc.).
-Rather, this is a quick-start guide to stand up a basic DC/OS cluster with distributed masters; it's meant to familiarize new users with the installation method in general.
+Rather, this is a quick-start guide to stand up a basic DC/OS cluster with distributed masters; it's meant to familiarize new users with the installation method in general, using a common environment.

 ---